cmathgit/ai-gospel-music-api/README.md

 ```

 # Check that Python is installed
+# Open CMD and execute the following command
 ```
-Open CMD and type python.
-If it exists, to see where this executable lives, type where python If not, follow the instructions for installation at python.org
+where python
 ```

 # How to compile and run in Windows (back slash)